 \section{Results and discussions}

-Before studying the CME observables, we need to make sure the ratios of the charge-particle distribution and $v_{2}\{2,|\Delta\eta|>1\}$ have no big change if the CME signal is introduced into the AMPT model.
+Before studying the CME observables, we need to make sure the ratios of the charged-particle distribution and $v_{2}\{2,|\Delta\eta|>1\}$ have no big change if the CME signal is introduced into the AMPT model.
 Figure~\ref{fig:ratio4} shows the above three criterion ratios for the AMPT model without the CME and with different strengths of the CME, in comparison with the experimental data.
-All the three ratios from the AMPT model with different strengths of the CME are close to those from the AMPT model without the CME, which all are consistent with the experimental data.
+All three ratios from the AMPT model with different strengths of the CME are close to those from the AMPT model without the CME, and all are consistent with the experimental data.
 This indicates that the introduction of the initial CME signal into collisions between two isobars with halo-type neutron skin structures has little effect on the three reference ratios.
 Therefore, the AMPT model with the halo-type of Woods-Saxon parameter setting provides a good baseline to study the CME in isobar collisions.

 The centrality dependences of $\Delta\delta$ for the two isobar collisions from the AMPT model without the CME and with different strengths of the CME are shown in Fig.~\ref{fig:ratiodelta}(a), and compared with the experimental data.
-For central and mid-central collisions, the AMPT model without the CME or with a small strength of the CME can reproduce the experimental data, but underestimates the data if the CME strength is larger than $f=5\%$, because the CME tends to reduce $\Delta\delta$.
+For central and mid-central collisions, the AMPT model without the CME or with a small strength of the CME can reproduce the experimental data, but results are lower than the data if the CME strength is larger than $f=5\%$, because the CME tends to reduce $\Delta\delta$.
 However, all the AMPT results fail to describe $\Delta\delta$ for the most peripheral collisions.
 The centrality dependences of the ratio of $\Delta\delta$ for the two isobar collisions are presented in Fig.~\ref{fig:ratiodelta}(b).
-The AMPT results without the CME and a CME strength of $f=2\%$ are closer to the data than those with larger CME strengths, indicating that the CME strength is very small if any in isobar collisions.
+The AMPT results without the CME and a CME strength of $f=2\%$ are closer to the data than those with larger CME strengths, indicating that the CME strength is very small, or absent, in isobar collisions.